Agoraphobia Treatment Program for Teens in Texas

 How Much Does Agoraphobia Treatment Cost Without Health Insurance Coverage in Texas?

-Furthermore, at BasePoint Academy, we’re committed to working with families on a case-by-case basis, ensuring access to the necessary care for Texas youth.
+BasePoint Academy is committed to working with families on a case-by-case basis, ensuring access to the necessary care for Texas youths.
 We acknowledge and understand the financial costs that coincide with mental health rehabilitation.
 We also emphasize the increased costs of untreated mental health conditions.
-Your teen’s well-being matters – call (972) 357-1749 to discuss a budget-friendly solution for your family.
+Call (972) 357-1749 to discuss a budget-friendly solution for your family.

 Is your teen experiencing agoraphobia?
 If you are concerned about your teenager’s mental health, contact BasePoint Academy to discuss a treatment plan for your teen.

-Statistics and Info on Agoraphobia Therapy and Treatment for Families in Texas
+Statistics and Info on Agoraphobia for Texas Teens

 - Prevalence rates for agoraphobia differ, since it was only recently classified as its own disorder rather than part of panic disorder.
 Current estimates suggest about 1.7% of people experience it annually, with the highest rates among teens ages 13 to 17 (around 2.0%).